 The procedure you underwent will determine the amount of time you need to spend in Thailand.
 After surgery, you may need to stay for around 7 to 14 days.
 For chemotherapy, radiation therapy, and immunotherapy, your length of stay depends on how many cycles are needed for your specific case.

-After prostate cancer surgery, most men will get back to normal within six to eight weeks, but you may be able to go back to work within four weeks.
+After prostate cancer surgery, most men will get back to normal within six to eight weeks, but you may be able to go back to work within 3-4 weeks.
 After any type of therapy, you should be able to return to work the next day or if there are no symptoms that interfere with your ability to work.
 Make sure to ask your doctor how long until you can resume your normal activities, including exercises and heavy lifting.

 Your doctor will likely give you instructions, which may include eating a healthy, balanced diet and performing light exercises.
 You may also need to attend follow-up appointments with your local doctor to monitor your condition.
 During this appointment, make sure you tell your doctor about any symptoms you experience.